AzazKamaz/DevExpLearn/README.md

 Any `code` quote is ready for google and research it.
 (But please, dont copy code)

+This project does not include any concrete steps, because with steps it will be repeating guide.
+Main goal of this project is help you to take close to real developing experience.

 ## Frontend
 - Written on `JS`
 - Bundled with `rollup`